 If you do not complete your Check In question, we will be very worried about you.
 You will receive an email asking if you are safe and well, and asking why you have not completed the Check In.

 We care about every single student taking our modules, and we will follow up with you.
 The Check In is very important to us, so please take the time to complete it as thoughtfully as you can.

 The Check In can be completed individually, and at any time during the 24 hours that is convenient for you.
-Therefore, if you are in a different time zone and it is not possible to attend the scheduled class at 4pm (UK time), you should go to the virtual classroom, watch the briefing video and complete the Check In as soon as you can during that 24 hour period.
+Therefore, if you are in a different time zone and it is not possible to attend the scheduled class at 4pm (UK time), you should go to the virtual classroom, watch the briefing video, check out the class details and summary and complete the Check In as soon as you can during that 24 hour period.

 The class activity will be introduced in the briefing video, discussed live during the scheduled class time and then completed at any time during the learning week.
 There will be ample time during the scheduled class time to complete the task, or it can be completed later.

-The class activity must be completed by 2pm on the day of the next class.
+The class activity must be completed by 4pm on the day before the next class.

 The live discussion of the activity will be documented in class notes available in the virtual classroom, so that if any student is not able to attend the scheduled class due to time zone issues, they can still benefit from the content of that discussion.

 Most of the class activities will need to be completed in teams, and we make no apology for the fact that this will be challenging.

 One of the key values and missions of a Change Maker module is to prepare you to work in the real world, with real people, with real challenges and difficulties.
 In our face to face sessions, this might have been working in a hot stuffy classroom with inadequate furniture, or overcoming difficulties with your competing deadlines.